 Dublin is home to many fantastic eateries, serving dishes from all across the globe – but sometimes all you need is a classic portion of fish and chips.
 To help satisfy your cravings, we’ve found five chippers you need to check out in Dublin:

 Fish Shop, Benburb Street

 The menu changes daily, dependent on the best catch of the day.
-Stick to the classic fish and chips, made from line-caught hake, pollock or haddock, or push the boat out with the restaurants very own ‘Posh Fish and Chips’, made from beer battered fillet of turbot, brill or john dory.
+Stick to the classic fish and chips, made from line-caught hake, pollock or haddock, or push the boat out with the restaurant are very own ‘Posh Fish and Chips, made from beer battered fillet of turbot, brill or john dory.

-Fish Shop was one of RTÉ’s top choices on its exploration of Dublin’s best seafood, published yesterday.
+Fish Shop was one of RTÉ’s top choices in its exploration of Dublin’s best seafood, published yesterday.